richmahn/en_tn/1co/front/intro.md

 * Sometimes the meaning in a passage indicates a simple reference to Christians without implying any particular role filled by them.
 In these cases, the ULB uses "believer" or "believers."
 (See: 6:1, 2; 14:33; 16:1, 15)
 * Sometimes the meaning in the passage implies the idea of someone or something set apart for God alone.
 In these cases, the ULB uses "set apart," "dedicated to," or "reserved for."
 (See: 1:2; 3:17; 6:11; 7:14, 34)

-As translators think about how to represent these ideas in their own versions, they will often be helped by the choices made in the ULB.
+The ULB will often be helpful as translators think about how to represent these ideas in their own versions.

 #### What is the meaning of "flesh?" ####

-Paul frequently used the terms "flesh" or "fleshly" to refer to Christians who do the sinful things they desire to do.
+Paul frequently used the terms "flesh" or "fleshly" to refer to Christians who did sinful things.
 Despite the imagery, it is not the physical world which is evil.
-Paul also described Christians who live in a righteous was as "spiritual."
-This is because they do what the Holy Spirit teaches them to do.
+Paul also described Christians who lived in a righteous way as "spiritual."
+This is because they did what the Holy Spirit taught them to do.
 (See: [[rc://en/tw/dict/bible/kt/flesh]], [[rc://en/tw/dict/bible/kt/righteous]] and [[rc://en/tw/dict/bible/kt/spirit]])

 #### What did Paul mean by the expression "in Christ," "in the Lord," etc.? ####

 This kind of expression occurs in 1:2, 30, 31; 3:1; 4:10, 15, 17; 6:11, 19; 7:22; 9:1, 2; 11:11, 25; 12:3, 9, 13, 18, 25; 14:16; 15:18, 19, 22, 31, 58; 16:19, 24.
-Paul meant in general to express the idea of very close union with Christ and the believers.
+Paul meant to express the idea of a very close union with Christ and the believers.
 At the same time, he often intended other meanings as well.
-See, for example, "those who have been dedicated in Christ Jesus" (1:2), where Paul specifically meant that Christian believers have been set apart or "dedicated" to Christ.
+See, for example, "those who have been dedicated in Christ Jesus" (1:2), where Paul specifically meant that Christian believers have been dedicated to Christ.

 Please see the introduction to the Book of Romans for more details about this kind of expression.